amideb/todo-list-webapp-angular/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-## Details of the Project
-Single page web application to add, delete, manage daily todos.
-This web app is components and directives-based.
-In this web app, I use a model to hold the attributes of todos, a service is used to manage the operations of todos.
-And the components help me to build each block (Html and logic) separately in this web app.
-﻿Technology: TypeScript, Angular, Bootstrap﻿